Lalbhai Dalpatbhai Museum Ahmedabad Entry Fee

 This impressive museum was designed with two galleries named Muni Puniyavijayji Gallery and Smt.
 Madhuri Desai Gallery.
 Later in 2004 an additional gallery called the Priyakant Munshaw Gallery was set up.

-Museum has it own conservatory laboratory which has the facility of cleaning, repairing and restoring the artefacts to preserve them for a longer period.
-Art Reference Library and Conservation Laboratory were developed with the assistance of Ministry of Culture, New Delhi 2012-2013.
+Museum has its own conservatory laboratory which has the facility of cleaning, repairing and restoring the artefacts to preserve them for a longer period.
+The Art Reference Library and Conservation Laboratory were developed with the assistance of the Ministry of Culture, New Delhi 2012-2013.

 Notable displays include wooden book covers called patili, cloth painting of Jain pilgrimage, Mughal painter, Ustad Salivahanan’s Vijnaptipara referring to Mughal emperor Jahangir’s farman prohibiting the killing of animals during the festival of Paryushan.

 Rare cosmological diagrams called Adhivipa, Jaina Siddha Chakra Yantra, manuscripts of the Kalakcharya Katha in Mandu style and Matar Sangrahani Sutra painted by Chitara Govinda are other highlights of the Muni Punivijayji Gallery.